Patrick Lindsay, 6th Lord Lindsay: Mary's personal reign

-Being related to Darnley, Lindsay, in opposition to Moray and the stricter Reformers, favoured Darnley's marriage to the queen.
-In the Chaseabout Raid against Moray he "accompanied the king in leading the battle."
-The subsequent policy of the queen made him a zealous supporter of the plot for the murder of David Rizzio, and on the night of the murder he accompanied Morton to Holyroodhouse with a band of armed followers.
+Being related to Lord Darnley, Lindsay, in opposition to Moray and the stricter Reformers, favoured Darnley's marriage to the queen.
+In the Chaseabout Raid he "accompanied the king in leading the battle" against Moray The subsequent policy of the queen made him a zealous supporter of the plot for the murder of David Rizzio, and on the night of the murder he accompanied Morton to Holyroodhouse with a band of armed followers.
+On the day after the murder, according to Claude Nau, Lindsay examined food brought to Mary at Holyrood and prevented her from calling for help at a window.
 When Mary escaped to Dunbar, Lindsay fled to England with the other contrivers of Rizzio's murder, but the queen pardoned him, Morton, and others shortly before the murder of Darnley.

 Mary's abdication

-There is no evidence that Lindsay was aware of any scheme to murder Darnley, and perhaps, like his kinsman Atholl, he deeply resented Darnley's murder.
+There is no evidence that Lindsay was aware of any scheme to murder Darnley, and perhaps, like his kinsman the Earl of Atholl, he deeply resented Darnley's murder.
 Such resentment may partly account for the prominent part he played in proceedings against Mary.
 He signed at Stirling the bond against Bothwell.
 At the battle of Carberry Hill on 15 June 1567 he asked the Confederate lords to permit him to accept Bothwell's challenge to single combat "in regard of his nearness of blood to the defunct king."
 The Earl of Morton presented him with the famous two-handed sword of his ancestor Archibald Bell-the-Cat, but the queen's interference prevented the encounter.
 Lindsay was largely responsible for the hard terms made with the queen.
 After her surrender, when she understood that she was practically the prisoner of the Confederate lords, she sent for Lindsay, and, giving him her hand, exclaimed, "By the hand which is now in yours I'll have your head for this."

 Lindsay, along with Lord Ruthven, conveyed Mary to Lochleven Castle, and they and the lord of the castle, Robert Douglas, Lindsay's father-in-law, were jointly made her guardians.
-On 24 July 1567 Lindsay went to obtain her signature to the deed abdicating the crown.
+On 24 July 1567, Lindsay went to obtain her signature to the deed abdicating the crown.
 According to a later Catholic account, Lindsay told her "that if she did not sign the document she would compel them to cut her throat, however unwilling they might be."
 James Melville of Halhill wrote that Mary was told that Lindsay was in a "boasting humour" before his arrival, and that she signed the document without demur.